nklerk/nl.nielsdeklerk.neeo/README.md

 - Added a delete NEEO brain function to settings.
 ## Version 0.7.4
 - Fixed a bug where switches didn't work.
-- changed name of "drivers" to "Virtual Devices"
+- Changed name of "drivers" to "Virtual Devices"
 - Fixed a bug that causes bonjour error's.
 - Added a way to turn off all active recipies.
 ## Version 0.7.3